bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 }
 ```

-The configuration file features a `profiles` block in place of the `executor`
-block we had previously.
-Each of the two profiles defined, `standard` and
+We need a `profiles` block in place of the `executor` block we had previously.
-`bigserver` have their own `executor` block and specify that the local executor
+Each of the two profiles have their own `executor` block and specify that the
-is to be used.
+local executor is to be used.

 The `standard` profile is run by default but the pipeline can be launched with a
 different profile by using the `-profile` command-line option.

 ```
 nextflow run \
-  -c junction_detection.config \
   junction_detection_pipeline/junction_detection.nf \
+  -config junction_detection.config \
   -profile bigserver \
   -with-timeline reports/timeline.html
 ```